Deluge (film): Production notes

 The film opens with a quote from the Bible's Book of Genesis, Chapter 9, verse 11: "And I shall establish my covenant with you; neither shall all flesh be cut off any more by the waters of the flood; neither shall there any more be a flood to destroy the earth."

 S. Fowler Wright, the author of the 1928 novel upon which the film was based, began pitching a script based on the book to studios in 1933.
 In May, he accepted an offer from Worldwide Studios for $5,000 for the options.
 Wright's script for a film version was not used.
 The independent, Admiral/K.B.S.
 Productions, produced the film with a budget of $171,000, equivalent to approximately 3.51 million in 2020.
 Wright later watched the final scenes being shot and was disappointed to learn that producers had made changes and chose to not use the ending of the book as the film's ending.
 He later wrote in his diary that he felt the film was "ghastly" and advised his children not to see it.

 While Deluge was the first film to visualize the total destruction of New York City, it was filmed entirely in Los Angeles.
 Many films have since continued to use New York as the center for their apocalyptic and post-apocalyptic storylines.
-A scene in Deluge that features a tidal wave that leaves New York submerged in water with nearly all inhabitants drowned, would later be recreated in the 2004 disaster film The Day After Tomorrow.
+A scene in Deluge that features a tidal wave that leaves New York submerged in water with nearly all inhabitants drowned later was recreated in the 2004 disaster film The Day After Tomorrow.

 The special effects were done by Ned Mann, Russell E. Lawson, and Billy Williams.
 Mann later worked on the H. G. Wells-scripted film Things to Come (1936).